vanzaj/erft/texts/Sutherland_TechnologyCourage_en.md

-One reason for the shortsightedness of business in the Unted States today is that the profit sharing plans for executives consider only immediate profit and not long- term growth.
+One reason for the shortsightedness of business in the Unted States today is that the profit sharing plans for executives consider only immediate profit and not longterm growth.
 Another reason for business shortsightedness is that the judgement of shareholders about winners and losers is based on quarterly results instead of long-term gains.
 Are you aware for example, that although the trading rate on the New York Stock Exchange is slow enough to turn over all of the